guaguanco127/br.munge.1.0/MaxMSP Abstraction/README.md

 4. In the Max patch you are using, create an object called br.munge.abs.1.0 followed by a one-word argument to name the internal buffer.
 This should be a buffer name that is not used elsewhere in your project.
 For example: If you wish to call your buffer name "buffname1" then you must call your object [br.munge.abs.1.0 buffname1] (do not include brackets.
 And, if you wish to create a second abstraction with a buffer name of "buffname2" then call your object [br.munge.abs.1.0 buffname2]

-5. Alternatively, you could also create this inside of a bpatcher object and use all of the preset UI objects that are featured inside of the object.
+5. Alternatively, you could also create this inside of a bpatcher object and use all of the preset UI objects featured inside the abstraction.
 To do this, create a bpatcher object.
-Then, go inside of its inspector, select "choose" next to "Patcher File" and select the br.munge.abs.1.0.maxpat located within the same folder as your prject.
+Then, go inside of its inspector, select "choose" next to "Patcher File" and select the br.munge.abs.1.0.maxpat located within the same folder as your project.
 Then, select "edit" next to "Argument(s) and choose a one-word argument to name the internal buffer.

 ## <a name="Use"></a>How To Use

 The first two inlets are for the left and the right stereo signals.

 The 3rd inlet determines the total number of active granular voices at a time.
 It takes an integer.
 The default is 0, and the maximum is 10.
 The more active voices, the higher the current use of CPU.
 When the number is reduced in real-time, any active voice completes its current grain before shutting off.
-However, returing the number to 0 immediately mutes all grains from the wet signal.
+However, returning the number to 0 immediately mutes all grains from the wet signal.

 The 4th inlet is he amount of dry and wet signal.
 It takes a float between 0. and 100.
 The default is 50.